parimalp/digital_design_tutorial/Building_Basic_Elements_for_IPI.md

    The form will be displayed

    ![image-20220120112544771](img/Building_Basic_Elements_for_IPI/fig6.png)

-   You can make the parameter fixed by selecting **No** in the *Is the value editable by the User* field.
+   You can make the parameter fixed by selecting **No** in the *Editable* field.
 The data format can be long, float, bitstring, and string.
 You can change the default value (which is picked up from the model) to a different value.
 The value can be restricted to a list of values (with check-boxes) or even a range.
 Here is an example of the list of values option:

    ![image-20220120112544771](img/Building_Basic_Elements_for_IPI/fig7.png)

    which will result in following GUI when a user tries to configure in a design:

    ![image-20220120112544771](img/Building_Basic_Elements_for_IPI/fig8.png)

 Here is an example of the range: